Gold-Samiar/SartajPHP-Framework/README.md

 "port": 0 : port number to serve server
 "secure": 0 : no https
-"php": "php": use system installed PHP or "" "browser": "default":- System Default or "$exepath/browser/nw" your custom browser,
+"php": "php": use system installed PHP or "" "browser": "default":- System Default or "$exepath/browser/nw" your custom browser or "" empty for inbuilt browser, these browser need libraries installed on system like WebView2 on windows and GTK3, WebKitGTK on linux

    browser command line arguments example:- "browserparam": ["--url=$url"],